rsdoiel/antenna/archives/2025/socal_north_2025.04.md

 ## Travis lead singer Fran Healy on the f-word, community in LA and the band’s 'live friendship' on stage

-date: 2025-01-27, updated: 2025-01-27, from: The LAist
+date: 2025-01-27, updated: 2025-01-30, from: The LAist

-Like many, Fran Healy has a complicated relationship with Los Angeles.
-He vents about it on the band's latest album, L.A.
-Times.
+He vents about his complicated relationship with L.A. on the band's latest album.
 But the response to the recent wildfire emergency challenged those assumptions.

 <br>